connervieira/Predator/docs/USAGE.md

     - Predator will not detect license plates in this mode.
 However, you can analyze recorded dash-cam video using pre-recorded mode at a later time.
     - If configured to do so, Predator may automatically switch between "normal" and "parked" mode when the vehicle is stopped for a prolonged period of time.
         - In normal mode, Predator simply records dash-cam video as you would expect a traditional dash-cam to do.
 Separate video segments will be saved at regular intervals according to the configuration.
         - In parked mode, Predator sits dormant, waiting to detect motion on any of its configured capture devices.
 When motion is detected, Predator saves a certain number of past frames from a buffer, and begins recording until motion has not been detected for a certain period of time.
 Predator treats different capture devices as different zones, and will only record video on the camera that detects motion.
-If multiple cameras detect motion at the same time, Predator will record on them simutaneously.
+If multiple cameras detect motion at the same time, Predator will record on them simultaneously.
     - The dash-cam video recorded will be saved to the working directory as `predator_dashcam_TIME_CHANNEL_SEGMENT_TYPE.mkv`.
         - `TIME` is replaced by a Unix timestamp of when the file was created.
         - `CHANNEL` is replaced by the name of the device used, as specified in the configuration.